agileproducts/luckydip/README.md

-#Pick from a Pool
+# Pick from a Pool

-An application to return a random selection of items from a larger set
+An application to return a random, duplicate-free selection of items from a larger set